Are You Experiencing Election Anxiety?

 ‘We’re Here to Pick Each Other Up’

 The staff at CAPS fully supports the idea that Flashes Take Care of Flashes.
-“I want to make sure our students are okay,” Knott said.
+“I want to make sure our students are OK,” Knott said.
 “I guess that’s my anxiety.
 It’s a stressful time because there’s a lot at stake.
-I know that we are a university community; we’re all here to support one another and were here to help one another.
+I know that we are a university community; we’re all here to support one another and we’re here to help one another.
 So, I guess as I say that, maybe I’m not as anxious because I know that we’re here to kind of pick each other up.”

 POSTED: Tuesday, October 29, 2024 02:01 PM